Protecting your interests

 You can find out more by visiting the Real Living Wage website.

-We understand how important a good pension is to our staff.
-It is a key part of the package that makes working at a university attractive, and allows colleagues to plan financially for the future.
+We understand how important a good pension is to our colleagues.
+Our sector’s pension provisions remain a key part of the package that makes working at a university attractive and allows colleagues to plan financially for the future.

 We are pleased that, together with Unison and Unite, we have made very positive changes to the contribution levels in the University of Bristol Group Pension Plan (UBGPP), the pension scheme supporting staff on grade I and below.